wsdjeg/.SpaceVim.d/stack/linux.md

 Q:archlinux enbale sound in archlinux;
 A:`sudo pacman -S pulseaudio`

+Q:termite true color support;
+A:`./configure --with-gtk=3.0`,then build from source

 Q:How long you need to startup your os?
 A:systemd-analyze time
 you will get some info like this: